AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

 - `pnpm lint` - Run all linters.
 - `pnpm test:compile` - Check if the code compiles with [TypeScript][typescript].
 - `pnpm test` - Run tests with [Jest][jest].
-- `pnpm watch:agtree` - Watch for changes in the AGTree code and create a development build automatically.
 - `pnpm watch:client` - Watch for changes in the client code and create a development build automatically.
 - `pnpm watch:grammar` - Watch for changes in the TM grammar and rebuild it automatically.
 - `pnpm watch:server` - Watch for changes in the server code and create a development build automatically.